lammps/lammps/doc/src/Fortran.rst

     (scalar, vector, or array)
    :p integer(c_int) nrow: row index (used only for global vectors and arrays)
    :p integer(c_int) ncol: column index (only used for global arrays)
+   :to: :cpp:func:`lammps_extract_fix`
-   :r polymorphic: LAMMPS data (for global data) or a pointer to LAMMPS data
+   :r data: LAMMPS data (for global data) or a pointer to LAMMPS data
     (for per-atom or local data).
 The left-hand side of the assignment should be of type ``REAL(c_double)`` and have appropriate rank (i.e., ``DIMENSION(:)`` if expecting per-atom or local vector data and